ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 Learn about the management responsibilities and terms and conditions that you have when you use {{site.data.keyword.vmwaresolutions_full}}.
 For a high-level view of the service types in {{site.data.keyword.cloud_notm}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for {{site.data.keyword.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
 {: shortdesc}

-Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use VMware® Solutions.
+Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use VMware Solutions.
 For the overall terms of use, see [{{site.data.keyword.cloud_notm}} terms and notices](/docs/overview/terms-of-use?topic=overview-terms).

 ## Incident and operations management
 {: #understand-responsib-incident-and-ops}